Double soft current at one-loop in QCD: Regularization scheme dependence

-The RS dependence comes from two side, the first of which is of ultraviolet origin and is proportional to $q$, which can be removed by a redefinition of the bare strong coupling $g_s$.
+The RS dependence arises from two sources, the first of which is of ultraviolet origin and is proportional to $q$, which can be removed by a redefinition of the bare strong coupling $g_s$.
 At one loop, it is parametrized by constant coefficient ${\tilde{\beta}}_0^{\RS}$, where

 The second has an infrared origin due to either soft or collinear singularities, and is parametrized by constant coefficient $\Gamma_j^{\RS}$

 The flavour coefficients $\gamma_j$ are

 The coefficients $\tilde \gamma_j^{\RS}$ parametrize the finite (for $\epsilon \to 0$) contributions related to the RS.
 The transition coefficients $\tilde \gamma_j^{\RS}$ that relate different RS are given by